+Successful completion of an undergraduate degree with

-At least a Second Class Honours Degree from a recognised University, GPA not less than 2.50, or alternative qualifications acceptable to the University of Mauritius.
+- at least a Second Class or 50%, whichever is applicable or - a GPA not less than 2.5 out of 4 or equivalent, from a recognised higher education institution.

+OR alternative qualifications acceptable to the University of Mauritius.